ADHD Student Coachingfor Teens & College Students

 - Direct coaching is reinforced by scheduled check-in appointments by email or text.
 Dealing with challenges and results between sessions accelerates awareness and skill building while emphasizing accountability and encouragement.
 Check-ins create continuity and bonding.

-To request an ADHD Coach please click the button below, complete the request form, and we will connect you with one of our skilled ADHD Coaches.
+To request an ADHD Coach please complete the request form below and we will connect you with one of our skilled ADHD Student Coaches.

 Request for an ADHD Coach